elenambarbour/ics355_hw2/README.md

 # ics355_hw2
 Currency conversions program for ICS 355

 Program was created with C++ to take advantage of the object oriented design of having multiple users with data associated to each user.
+This program is a simple command-line driven financial calculator that supports multiple currencies, and can add, subtract values from a user's account.
+In addition to this it prevents the user from entering invalid data, such as currencies it does not support.

 Program consists of the following files. <br />
 -main.cpp: main function that handles all user input / output to user.
 Calls functions provided in different files. <br />